toddamoda/pyyxellsfgffg/docs/source/references/contributing.rst

     Create a new merge request.

 4. Write a description of your changes in the ``Discussion`` tab.

-5. Click ``Create Merge Request`` and check if you have fulfilled all requirements from the in the :ref:`"Merge request checklist" <contributing.mergechecklist>`.
+5. Click ``Create Merge Request`` and check if you have fulfilled all requirements from the :ref:`"Merge request checklist" <contributing.mergechecklist>`.

 This request then goes to the repository maintainers, and they will review the code.
 If you need to make more changes, you can make them in your branch,